 Simple English definitions for legal terms

-Read a random definition: checkpoint search
+Read a random definition: kidnapping

 An illusory contract is an agreement between two or more parties that seems like a real contract, but one party doesn't actually have to do anything.
 This means that the contract isn't really enforceable or legally recognized.
 It's like making a promise that you don't have to keep.
 Sometimes people use the word "contract" to refer to the written document that shows the agreement, but that's not really what makes a contract real or not.